Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Leave Hokitika in the early morning (surprise!) and head to the glaciers!

-There are two enormous glaciers in the area – Franz Josef and Fox Glacier.
+There are two enormous glaciers in the area – Franz Josef Glacier and Fox Glacier.
 They are located very close to each other, 23 km to be exact (less than 30 mins of driving).

-Nowhere else in the world you will see glaciers advancing so close to the sea!
+Nowhere else in the world will you see glaciers advancing so close to the sea!

 I recommend staying for 2 days in the area because the weather is very unpredictable and you can never guarantee you will be able to get to the glacier.
 On the other hand, if you are lucky and the weather is sunny, I have plenty of other suggestions for things to do in the area!